 - All other calorie-containing foods and drinks are off-limits.

-It is not recommended to follow this approach for longer than five days.
+It is not recommended to follow this approach for longer than five days unless under medical supervision.
 Doing so will increase your risk of nutritional deficiencies and digestive issues.

 Keto Egg Fast Food List